CSS: When to Use Generated Content

 @import rule to hook up that notification style sheet, and very specific selectors to generate the “New” in 40 different languages.
 Taking this route we updated thousands of pages by just creating one and changing another file.
 The foundation was laid by separating concerns and following maintainability principles, but generated content was the key.
 (The first version of this notification style sheet is available for inspection at archive.org.
 Google has used the same method for the last Terms of Service change.)

-❧ Now, I didn’t intend to dedicate a lot of energy to describing how Google does notifications, but the point is, generated content should only be used for non-critical content, and it can then be a very sharp instrument.
+❧ Now, I didn’t intend to dedicate a lot of energy to describing how Google does notifications, but the point is, generated content should only be used for uncritical content, for which it can then be a sharp instrument.
 Especially in projects that have been set up with maintenance in mind.